 We all know opposites attract, and this is a key rule to remember when colour pairing.
 Yellow is bold and bright so to really make it stand out you’ll need to go as dark as you dare.
 Our favourite shade to pair with yellow is charcoal grey, and the closer to black it is the better.
 Perfect for kitchens both large and small, dark grey & yellow is both retro fabulous whilst giving a modern edge to the heart of your home.

 Start the scheme with a dark blank canvas, think charcoal grey walls or slate cabinets, and introduce small appliances & yellow decorative accessories to break up the black.
 Looking for something a little more permanent?
 Take inspiration from one of the most popular Pinterest trends of the last year, the Moroccan tile.
 Available in a plethora of styles and colour combinations, Moroccan tiles are fabulous for bringing bold hues and pretty patterns into your home.
 But if you’re investing in yellow tiles be sure to keep the rest of the kitchen minimal.
 Think glam, not garish.

 In the Bedroom

-Vibrant yellow isn’t an obvious choice for the master bedroom, but in a child’s room or play area?
-It’s fun & fabulous.
-Yellow & blue is a colour combination that never goes out of style.
+Vibrant yellow isn’t an obvious choice for the master bedroom, but it can still be incredibly fun & fabulous.
+Yellow and fresh white or pale grey is a colour combination that never goes out of style.
 It’s beachy and coastal-cute, but it doesn’t mean you’re restricted to nautical motifs to make it work.
-Keep the look fresh with a yellow base and introduce accents of blue, teal and plenty of patterns.
-The contrast in colours will give even the most determined of daydreamers the boost they need to complete their homework, and the soothing properties of blue will encourage sleep when they need it most.
+Keep the look fresh with a white base and introduce accents of mustard or sunny yellows.
+The contrast in colours will give the boost you need to start the day, and the soothing properties of fresh white or pale grey will encourage sleep when you need it most.